Puppies & Kittens

 When can I schedule my puppy or kitten’s appointment at Sploot Vets?

 You can schedule your puppy or kitten’s visit hours, days, or weeks in advance.
-If you need an urgent appointment, our doors are also open for same-day appointments and urgent-intakes (drop-offs)!
+If you need an urgent appointment, our doors are also open for same-day appointments and urgent drop-offs!

 What payment options are available in Sploot Vets?